-EUROPEAN WALKING HOLIDAYS 2020 WAINWRIGHT'S COAST TO COAST - C2C ICON OF ENGLISH WALKING 18 days / 17-nights - CHALLENGING inn-to-inn SELF-GUIDED long distance walking trail 8, 9 or 15-day walking options also available - ask for details A wonderful walking route first described by the great English writer and illustrator Alfred Wainwright in 1973.
-This is the quintessential English hill walking and long distance trail experience of over 190 miles, traversing three national parks and an array of scenic and wondrous landscapes, towns, typical English villages and country inns.
+EUROPEAN WALKING HOLIDAYS 2024 WAINWRIGHT'S COAST TO COAST - C2C ICON OF ENGLISH WALKING 18 days / 17-nights - CHALLENGING inn-to-inn SELF-GUIDED long distance walking trail 8, 9 or 15-day walking options also available - ask for details

+A wonderful walking route first described by the great English writer and illustrator Alfred Wainwright in 1973.
+This is the quintessential English hill walking and long-distance trail experience of over 190 miles, traversing three national parks and an array of scenic and wondrous landscapes, towns, typical English villages and country inns.
 Beginning at the Cumbrian seaside resort of St. Bees looking out across the Irish Sea the walks heads eastwards (with the usual wind behind your back) into the Lake District passing some of the most famous lakes, passes and optional peak ascents (such as Helvellyn the highest mountain in England).
 Crossing into the Yorkshire Dales and over the mystical Nine Standards Rigg the route follows the beautiful River Swale for a couple of days into the old market town of Richmond.
-From here a long walk links with the North York Moors National Park and on to the North Sea Coast and Robins Hoods Bay.

-Along the way you will be amazed at the neat farm buildings and dry stone walls, the charming villages and what a temptation (and a challenge) a full cooked English breakfast can be.
+From here a long walk links with the North York Moors National Park and on to the North Sea Coast and ending in Robins Hoods Bay.
+Along the way you will be amazed at the neat farm buildings and dry-stone walls, the charming villages and what a temptation (and a challenge) a full cooked English breakfast can be.
 We offer cosy small hotels, guesthouses and pubs to stay at on this tour and these, as well as the rich variety of the people that you meet enroute, reflect something of the great diversity of England.
-Cost from: \$3030 per person twin share Single room supplement on request - ask for details Departs: Daily from 14th March to 30th September 2020 From: St Bees to Robin Hood's Bay Included: Bed and breakfast accommodation with (mostly private or en-suite) bathroom facilities.
-Luggage transfers from Inn to Inn each day as shown.
-Full route notes and map package (1 set per room).
+Cost from: \$3895 per person twin share Single room supplement on request - ask for details Departs: Daily from April to September 2024 Included: Comfortable accommodation with breakfast and (mostly private or en-suite) bathroom facilities. breakfast, Luggage transfers from Inn to Inn each day (1 piece per person, 20kg maximum). route notes, GPX tracks, Trailblazer Coast to Coast Guidebook (1 set per room), emergency telephone assistance.
 Grading: Not recommended for first time walkers.
 This mostly undulating moderate to challenging walk offers some long days and steep climbs and descents.
 The weather can be mixed, with strong winds and rain a possibility, and the trails in the Lake District are steep and rocky at times.
 Waymarking can be erratic and you should be accustomed to using map and compass possibly in low visibility at times.
 Getting to the Start: Manchester Airport is 4-5 hours away by rail.
-Travel is usually via Carlisle then local train from Carlisle to St Bees (1 hour 15 mins) and a short walk from station to hotel.
-At the end of the walk take a bus/taxi from Robin Hood's Bay to Scarborough.
+Travel is usually via Carlisle then local train from Carlisle to St Bees (1 hour 15 mins) and a short walk from station to hotel. - At the end of the walk take a bus/taxi from Robin Hood's Bay to Scarborough.
 Then train from Scarborough to London.

-Accommodation: The accommodation described below is our usual choice for this tour.
-Note that the sheer popularity of this tour may mean that we cannot get you into the described accommodation for the dates of your tour.
-We will endeavour to get you into a similar standard of accommodation nearby, but please appreciate that there is limited accommodation especially in remote areas.
+Accommodation: B&B's, lodges, guest houses, pubs and small hotels, with ensuite where available are our usual choice for this tour.
+Note that the sheer popularity of this route and limited accommodation, especially in remote areas, may mean that we cannot get you into the usual accommodation for the dates of your tour.
+We will endeavour to get you into a similar standard of accommodation nearby or in a neighbouring village, so daily walking distance may vary.
 On occasion a small supplement may apply which will be advised at the time of booking.
 Also, although we aim to book accommodation with ensuite rooms this is not always possible; at some accommodation you may be sharing bathrooms.
-Suggested itinerary: